pankajchejara23/ML-models-for-predicting-collaboration/README.md

 An overall idea of this article is presented in below figure.

-I am using CoTrack tool to collect data from online collaboration settings.
-This tool provides various files of students acitivities (e.g., voice activity detection, google speech to text, writing activities, audio/video data).
-The ultimate goal is to build machine learning models which can predict collaboration in students in classroom settings using CoTrack.
+I am using [CoTrack tool](https://www.cotrack.website/) (developed as part of my research work) to collect data from online collaboration settings.
+This tool provides various traces of students acitivities (e.g., voice activity detection, google speech to text, writing activities, audio/video data).

+The ultimate goal is to build machine learning models which can predict collaboration in students in classroom settings using multimodal data from digital and physical spaces.

-This repository will contain all the scripts and anlaysis code of collaboration modeling.
+This repository contains all the scripts and anlaysis code for collaboration modeling.

 ![Screenshot 2021-07-06 at 14.01.55](overall-1.png)